marvin-garcia/AksWorkshop/README.md

     docker push <you-login-server>.azurecr.io/aksworkshop/frontend-api
     ```

 14. Install an internal instance of nginx in the cluster using Helm.
+By default, an NGINX controller is created with a dynamic public IP address assignment.
+To assign a private IP within your virtual network you will need a YAML file like [ingress-internal.yaml](Templates/ingress-internal.yaml).
+Make sure to provide your own IP address, and use one that has not yet been assigned.
 Run the script [helm-install-nginx-internal.ps1](Scripts/helm-install-nginx-internal.ps1).
+    > [!HINT]
+    > Check the cluster resource group and notive how a new load balancer with an internal IP address was created..

-14. Create a deployment, service and ingress controller YAML files for the frontend API.
+15. Create a deployment, service and ingress controller YAML files for the frontend API.
 It should comply with the following requirements:
     * At least 2 replicas
     * Liveness and readiness probes pointing to the swagger page (/swagger/index.html)
     * Resources requests and limits